kinolag/movie_db/README.md

 The app is live on Vercel at the address on the right.

-### Notes
+### Notes / Improvements

-Some simple tests are included but coverage needs to expanded yet.
+Some simple tests are included but coverage needs to be expanded yet.

+Initial support for pagination is also there.

 -----------------------------------------------